What determines my podcast's ranking on the charts?

 Chartable

-Every week, we use Chartable's IAB V2-certified measurement of audience size to create the Top 200 and Trending charts across twenty different countries, based on weekly changes in audience among the podcasts using the Trackable feed integration.
+Every week, we use Chartable's IAB V2 compliant measurement of audience size to create the Top 200 and Trending charts across twenty different countries, based on weekly changes in audience among the podcasts using the Trackable feed integration.
 New charts drop every Wednesday morning.
 The charts are opt-in, and open to any publisher to join on the Integrations page of their dashboard, free of charge.
 Sign up for a free Chartable account here.

 View Apple, Spotify, and Chartable charts here.